junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 > (post all the unused witty comments)
 >
 > (mention the timeline fits the air date of both shows)

+### draft notes

+Dean: "Let me get this straight.
+You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
+This isn't your jurisdiction or something?
+Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
+Doctor: "All due respect, who's behind that?
+Also, USA almost trashed twice doesn't mean..."
+River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
+Dean/Cas: "You can say that again."

+Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
+"You got anything to say about that?"
+"What?
+No, no, of course not."
+(Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
+It's complicated."
+Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)

+patch: why Tessa the reaper is considered an angel: reaper is angel of death; why reaper go to Purgatory to save Cas: second-hand infected by other angel/reaper in interaction

 ###### [END]